Walking with the Enemy: Plot

-On the eve of the German occupation of Hungary in 1944, as Nazi presence and anti-Semitic laws increase in Budapest, Jewish radio repair shop owner József (Simon Kunz) sends home the two young men who work for him, Elek Cohen (Jonas Armstrong) and Ferenc Jacobson (Mark Wells).
+On the eve of the German occupation of Hungary in 1944, as Nazi presence and anti-Semitic laws increase in Budapest, Jewish radio repair shop owner József sends home the two young men who work for him, Elek Cohen and Ferenc Jacobson.
 They obtain forged baptismal certificates from a Catholic priest and urge their families to use them to escape Hungary when they themselves are forced to join the Hungarian labour service, in which Jewish men are brutally treated, shot if they cannot keep up or are injured while doing work.

-Meanwhile, Carl Lutz (William Hope) runs the Swiss diplomatic office at the Glass House in Budapest.
+Meanwhile, Carl Lutz runs the Swiss diplomatic office at the Glass House in Budapest.
 Supposedly, anyone with a Swiss passport can safely leave Hungary for Switzerland.
 He was given permission to issue 8,000 passes to individual Jews, but he interpreted this to mean families, and printed and numbered the passes accordingly.

 When Elek and Ferenc escape from the Labour Service, they find their way back home and discover their families have been sent away.
 Elek's home has been ransacked, and he finds the baptismal certificates taped to the back of a family photo that he saves.
 Meanwhile, Horthy secretly negotiates with Stalin for an armistice with the Allies, but the Nazis learn of this, abduct his son, storm the Buda Castle and he is overthrown, later to be imprisoned in Germany.
 In his place, the Hungarian fascist Arrow Cross Party assumes power, led by Ferenc Szálasi, who collaborate with the Nazis in rounding up Jews.

 On instinct, Elek and Ferenc start to do whatever they can to save Jewish families and eventually begin to work with Lutz.
-Before the Nazis focused on eliminating the Jews from Hungary, Elek met a Jewish girl named Hannah (Hannah Tointon).
+Before the Nazis focused on eliminating the Jews from Hungary, Elek met a Jewish girl named Hannah.
 One evening some time later, Nazi officers follow her to where many Jews, including Elek, are hiding.
 Elek kills them before they can rape Hannah.
 Later Elek, who speaks fluent German, and Ferenc dig up the bodies of the Nazi officers and take their uniforms.
 For months their fearless impersonation of SS officers allows them to pretend to round up Jews for transport while saving thousands by redirecting them to safe houses.
 Once there, in care of the Swiss (and in at least one case a convent), the Jews begin their journey to freedom.

 The story ends at the Siege of Budapest and the Russian army defeat the occupying Nazis.
 Elek is shot by an SS lieutenant when his son leaves a group of captured Jews to hug him and calls him by name.
 The lieutenant is killed in turn by the German commander tired of him disobeying orders.

 As an epitaph the story jumps thirteen years, to 1958.
-Elek junior has emigrated to New York City and is shown at the wedding of his adopted son.
+Elek has emigrated to New York City and is shown at the wedding of his adopted son.